aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/README.md

     1. Choose the Project that integration test will use as default when creating any Environment and testing project functionality and copy the `id` value from the response.
     1. In `./integration-tests/config` directory assign `id` to `projectId` in `<STAGE>.yaml` file

-1. Follow these steps to assign a value to `terminatedEnvId` parameter in `./integration-tests/config/<STAGE>.yaml` file
-    1. Follow instructions in [Launch Sagemaker Notebook Environment](#launch-sagemaker-notebook-instance) to create a new Sagemaker environment and wait for COMPLETED status.
-    1. Copy the `id` value from the response
-    1. Use the `id` of the new environment to [Stop the environment](#stop-an-environment) and wait for STOPPED status.
-    1. Use the `id` of the new environment to [Terminate the environment](#terminate-the-environment).
-    1. Use new instance information to [Terminate](#terminate-the-environment)
-    1. In `./integration-tests/config` directory assign the `id` of the new environment to the `terminatedEnvId` in `<STAGE>.yaml` file

 1. Follow these steps to assign a value to `rootUserNameParamStorePath` parameter in `./integration-tests/config/<STAGE>.yaml` file
     1. Uncomment `rootUserNameParamStorePath` and provide a name for a SSM parameter that will contain the main account user's email address, e.g. `/swb/<STAGE>/rootUser/email`.
     1. Follow instructions to [create a SSM Parameter](https://docs.aws.amazon.com/systems-manager/latest/userguide/parameter-create-console.html) in your main account and set the name as the assigned value in `rootUserNameParamStorePath` and the value as the main account user's email address.